FaizaM07/CookBook/README.md

-# 🍲 Recipe Manager Application
+# 🍲 Recipe Manager Application - CookBook

 An application to save, organize, and manage own favorite recipes.
 Perfect for personal use, it allows user to store all recipe details, including ingredients, preparation steps, and tags.